Life Insurance Inflation Protection: How to Keep Coverage Relevant

 A COLA rider adjusts your coverage amount each year, typically in one of two ways:

-What Does a COLA Rider Cost?
+What Does a COLA Rider Cost in 2026?

 Simple Inflation Rider